lsd-so/internetdata/README.md

 ## Codegen under the hood

 There may be times where you just want to refer to the thing without having to actually uncover what the thing technically is exactly.
-We currently have AI natively-embedded in the language for **SELECT** statements.
+We currently have AI natively embedded in the language for **SELECT** statements.

 See the [Lobsters codegen example](https://github.com/lsd-so/internetdata/tree/main/examples/lobsters_codegen) for the full code example.